Making Tax Digital – September Update

 Under the new MTD rules, businesses will have to use ‘functional compatible software’ to provide their VAT return information.
 This is third party software which can connect to HMRC systems via API – effectively a door to the HMRC system through which third-party software can push data.

 On 13 July HMRC released the latest list of compatible third-party software products which included popular applications such as Sage, Quickbooks, and Xero.

 This list will be updated further as time progresses.

 You should speak to your current software provider to check that the software you use will be MTD compatible in time for April 2019.

-HMRC have also issued a VAT Notice (700/22) which gives a lot of helpful information on the subject.
-In particular there is guidance on what comprises “Digital Records” and “Functional Compatible Software”.
-There are also some examples and visual aids on how your current book-keeping system may be able to link with the HMRC platform.
+HMRC has also issued a VAT Notice (700/22) which gives a lot of helpful information on the subject.
+In particular, there is guidance on what comprises “Digital Records” and “Functional Compatible Software”.
+There are also some examples and visual aids on how your current bookkeeping system may be able to link with the HMRC platform.

 Hawsons MTD Workshops